dutrow/dutrowMarket/README.txt

 	There was no explanation what the listMy* methods were supposed to do, so I made the "me" a userId parameter I couldn't think of why we would want a transaction other than REQUIRED, so all transactions are @TransactionAttribute(TransactionAttributeType.REQUIRED)
+	All of my DTOs have public attributes and no getters/setters.
+I know this is non-standard in Java, but it reduces code bloat for what are just simple structs.